StackExchange/dnscontrol/docs/getting-started.md

 );
 {%endhighlight%}

-There are 2 types of providers: a "Registrar" is who you register the domain with.
+There are 2 types of providers:

+A "Registrar" is who you register the domain with.
+Start with `REG_NONE`, which is a provider that never talks to or updates the registrar.
+You can define your registrar later when you want to use advanced features.
-Normally `REG_NONE` is used, and DNSControl won't try to change anything at the registrar.

 The `DnsProvider` is the service that actually provides DNS service (port 53) and may be the same or different company.
 Even if both your Registrar and DnsProvider are the same company, two different defintions must be included in `dnsconfig.js`.

-2.  `creds.json` is a configuration file for storing credentials.
+## 4. Create the initial `creds.json`

+`creds.json` stores credentials and a few global settings.
 It is only needed if any providers require credentials (API keys, usernames, passwords, etc.).